sigstore/.github/pull_request_template.md

   [documentation](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
 - ensure your commits are signed-off, as sigstore uses the [DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) using `git commit -s`, or `git commit -s --amend` if you want to amend already existing commits
 - lastly, ensure there are no merge commits!

 Thank you :)
 -->

 #### Summary
 <!--
-A description of what this pull request does, as well as QA test steps (if applicable and if not already added to the Jira ticket).
+A description of what this pull request does
 -->

 #### Ticket Link